• Before You Go

 • Blog

-May 29, 2026 by Marketing Team Views: 2 Blog
+May 29, 2026 by Marketing Team Views: 134 Blog

 The moment your taxi pulls out of Tan Son Nhat airport, it hits you.
-The heat.
-The noise.
-A wall of motorbikes flowing around your car like water around a stone.
+The heat, the noise, a wall of motorbikes flowing around your car like water around a stone.
 You’re either going to love this country immediately, or it’s going to take you a day or two to find your footing.

 Either way is completely normal and either way, by day three, most first-timers are already wondering how to come back.

-If you start in the south: Ho Chi Minh City hits you first: loud, fast, electric.
+If you start in the South: Ho Chi Minh City hits you first: loud, fast, electric.
 The Mekong Delta and Cu Chi Tunnels ground you in the history and landscape of the south before you fly up to the quieter pace of Hoi An, then finish in the cooler, more contemplative north with Hanoi, Ninh Binh, and the Lan Ha Bay cruise.

 Group of female travelers taking photos beside Notre Dame Cathedral Saigon, side view.